explyt/spring-plugin/COMMERCE_LICENSE.md

 ### IntelliJ IDEA

-The IntelliJ IDEA is a JetBrains-owned IDE that supports the development of software across various programming languages, including the functionality to extend its capabilities via Plugins such as Esprito Spring Tools.
+The IntelliJ IDEA is a JetBrains-owned IDE that supports the development of software across various programming languages, including the functionality to extend its capabilities via Plugins such as Spring Explyt Plugin.

 ### User(s)